NorESMhub/NorESM/doc/start.rst

   - Wind drift of snow
 - Ocean model : Isopycnic coordinate model BLOM
 - Ocean biogeochemical model : iHAMOCC

-  - Hamburg Model of Ocean Carbon Cycle (HAMOCC) adopted for use with isopycnic ocean model and further developed (Tjiputra et al. GMD, 2020)
+  - HAMburg Ocean Carbon Cycle model (HAMOCC) adopted for use with the isopycnic ocean model BLOM and further developed (Tjiputra et al. GMD, 2020)

 For a short description of the model components, please see :ref:`model-description`

-NorESM2 exists in four versions:
+NorESM2 exists in three versions:
 ++++++++++++++++

 - **NorESM2-MM**

   - 1 degree resolution for all model components
-  - CO2 concentration driven

 - **NorESM2-MM**

   - 2 degree resolution for the atmosphere and land components
   - 1 degree resolution for the ocean and sea-ice components
-  - CO2 concentration driven

 - **NorESM2-MH**

   - 1 degree resolution for the atmosphere and land components
   - 0.25 degree resolution for the ocean and sea-ice components
-  - CO2 concentration driven

-- **NorESM2-LME**

-  - 2 degree resolution for the atmosphere and land components
-  - 1 degree resolution for the ocean and sea-ice components
-  - CO2 emission driven, used for interactive carbon-cycle studies